LLNL/serac/src/docs/sphinx/developer_guide.rst

 1. Creating a new multiphysics module from existing physics modules.
 #.
 Creating a new single physics PDE simulation module.

-In the first case, construct the new physics module by including the existing modules by composition.
+In the first case, construct the new physics module by including existing physics modules by composition.
 See the `Thermal solid mechanics <../doxygen/html/classserac_1_1ThermalSolid.html>`_ module for an example.

 For the second case, starting with an existing physics module and re-writing it as necessary is a good practice.
-The following steps must happen to create a new physics solver:
+The following steps describe creation of a new physics module:

 1. Create a new class derived from `BasePhysics <../doxygen/html/classserac_1_1BasePhysics.html>`_.
 #.
 In the constructor, create new ``std::shared_ptrs`` to `FiniteElementStates <../doxygen/html/classserac_1_1FiniteElementState.html>`_ corresponding to each state variable in your PDE.
 #.
-Link these states to the state array in the ``BasePhysics`` class.
+Link these states to the state pointer array in the ``BasePhysics`` class.
 #.
 Create methods for defining problem parameters (e.g. material properties and sources).
 #.
 Create methods for defining boundary conditions.
 These should be stored as `BoundaryConditions <../doxygen/html/classserac_1_1BoundaryCondition.html>`_ and managed in the ``BasePhysics``'s `BoundaryConditionManager <../doxygen/html/classserac_1_1BoundaryConditionManager.html>`_.
 #.
 Override the virtual ``completeSetup()`` method.
 This should include construction of all of the data structures needed for advancing the timestep of the PDE.